Northern Ballet’s Tortoise and the Hare is a sunny, sporty, springtime delight.

 This colourful dance production is guaranteed to have every member of the family cheering the competitors on.
 Bright-eyed and bushy-tailed characters; endearing costumes and sets; super storytelling; ace tricks and, of course, top-notch dancing are definitely a winning combination in Northern Ballet’s Tortoise and the Hare.

 The CBeebies adaptation is presented by children’s television favourite Mr Bloom (Ben Faulks) and features a group of children (collectively known as ‘the Tiddlers’) who interact with each other and contribute in small ways to the story as it develops.
 Their undeniable pleasure when seeing the dancers perform is heartening and the dancing itself remains the central focus throughout.
 The whole ethos of the CBeebies collaboration reflects Northern Ballet’s intention to devise productions that offer a more relaxed feel and enable people who perhaps would not normally attend the theatre or watch ballet to experience the magic of the arts for the first time.

 By the time the unlikely race rivals reached the finish line I found myself dashing to my laptop to spread the word about the show as a fine example of eggs-cellent Easter entertainment.
 In fact, just like chocolate, it is a sweet treat that can be enjoyed by anyone, any time!

 Hop to it and reserve your space on the sofa for the replay this teatime.
 Better yet, book tickets for a performance at a theatre near you and revel in the action live.

-Northern Ballet’s Tortoise & the Hare races to Milton Keynes Theatre for two performances on Friday 29th April 2016.
+Northern Ballet’s Tortoise and the Hare races to Milton Keynes Theatre for two performances on Friday 29 April 2016.
 Tickets are £8 and the performance lasts approximately 45 minutes.

-The CBeebies adaptation airs again at 5pm today (Easter Monday 2016) and will be available for the next 29 days on BBC iPlayer.
+The CBeebies adaptation airs again at 5pm today (Easter Monday 2016) and will be available on BBC iPlayer.